lukasmalkmus/horcrux/README.md

 Split1GB-8     1.07G ± 0%
 ```

-Splitting a 1 GB file takes up to 3 minutes.
-Also the memory consumption is a
+Splitting a 1GB file takes up to 3 minutes.
+Also the memory consumption is a lot
-lot higher than the size of the file which is being processed.
+higher than the size of the file which is being processed.
 An `io.Reader`
 based implementation is needed to fix this but this requires multiple tweaks,
 especially to Shamir's Secret Sharing implementation.

-Splitting

 ## Contributing

-Feel free to submit PRs or to fill Issues.
+Feel free to submit PRs or to fill issues.
 Every kind of help is appreciated.

+Before committing, `make` should run without any issues.

 ## License

-© Lukas Malkmus, 2020
+&copy; Lukas Malkmus, 2021

 Distributed under MIT License (`The MIT License`).